 Home Chef also doesn’t have any standards regarding ingredient selections and sourcing, so some of the pre-made sauces may contain less desirable preservatives or artificial ingredients and are generally more processed than the Green Chef pre-made marinades and seasoning blends.

 Green Chef, on the other hand, is seemingly much more health-minded, marketing itself as the No. 1 meal kit for eating well.
-It is the only USDA-certified organic meal delivery service and has high standards in terms of sustainability and clean labels when it comes to food sourcing.
+It is a USDA-certified organic meal delivery service and has high standards in terms of sustainability and clean labels when it comes to food sourcing.
 Green Chef’s three meal plans appeal to a mix of eating patterns for health-minded individuals.
 Even if not entirely plant-based, all meals generally have an emphasis on plant foods, will be high in fiber, and are well-balanced in terms of carbohydrates, protein, fat, and fiber.